 The Teacher of Students with Speech and Language Disabilities (TSSLD) certificate is required by New York State (NYS) for speech-language pathologists who work with school-aged children in a school setting.
 The certificate is also necessary for individuals working in facilities receiving funding from the Department of Education.
-The Pace University Communication Sciences and Disorders (CSD) Graduate Program does not provide certification for the TSSLD and is not an approved teacher preparation program.
+The Pace University Communication Sciences and Disorders (CSD) program does not provide certification for the TSSLD and is not an approved teacher preparation program.
 Students can have school placements to obtain the required student teaching hours for TSSLD certification.
 Pace University School of Education (SOE) offers some of the required workshops needed for the TSSLD.
 It is the student's responsibility to contact the SOE regarding offerings and registration for required workshops if they choose to take them at Pace University.
-Information regarding TSSLD requirements and pathways can be found at https://eservices.nysed.gov/teach/certhelp/search-cert-regs.
+Information regarding TSSLD requirements and pathways can be found at the New York State Department of Education Office of Teaching Initiatives.

 Students are responsible for verifying information and applying for certification on their own.
-The CSD Program will provide a letter verifying the completion of the 150 hours of student teaching as applicable.
+The CSD program will provide a letter verifying the completion of the 150 hours of student teaching as applicable.

 The bilingual extension is attached to a valid base certificate like the TSSLD, authorizing the holder to teach bilingual education.
 The individual must hold the appropriate base certificate.
-Pace University's SOE has an approved bilingual extension program for graduate students that is recommended to be completed after completing CSD Program.
+Pace University's SOE has an approved bilingual extension program for graduate students that is recommended to be completed after completing CSD program.
 The bilingual extension can also be obtained through other programs of the student's choice.
-Students should contact SOE for more information as well as verifying requirements at https://eservices.nysed.gov/teach/certhelp/search-cert-regs.
+Students should contact the New York State Department of Education Office of Teaching Initiatives for more information and to verify requirements.